GulsenYigit/The-Movie-Industry/README.md

 - **Data collection**: Web scraping and Kaggle downloads.
 - **Sample**: 2468 movies released between 2000 and 2020.
 - **Model**: Log-linear regression with standardized predictors.
+- **Operationalization**: Star power was operationalized as the average per-film earnings of the four main actors, while genre familiarity was quantified using the relative frequency of genres across films.

 ---